Kiran-athili/DineFlow/README.md

 ## live project is running from:

-Frontend  → Netlify
+Frontend  → Netlify,
-Backend   → Render
+Backend   → Render,
 Database  → Aiven MySQL

 ## when sharing this live website link: